Give Your Home A Fall Makeover

 Plates - If you do a lot of entertaining, you might want to consider a set of plates, bowls, etc., that represent fall.
 Artisanal-looking plates in an olive green or deep burgundy color will be great.

 Centerpieces - You can buy fall centerpieces, but you can also make them from odds and ends that you get from the craft store.
 Plus, you have natural elements to include, such as gourds and pine cones.
 Even freshly fallen leaves can be used.
 A bowl of ripe apples will even work for a last minute centerpiece.
+Consider a tabletop fireplace - Nothing creates ambiance better than a warm dancing flame.

 If you are changing your color scheme for fall, a few hot shades to consider include butternut orange, pale yellow, deep crimson, chocolate brown, gold, rich red, olive green, burnt orange, and earthy red.